ceege111/novatel/README.md

-o	create database amazon_fulfillment;
+o	create database novatel;

-o	grant all on amazon_fullfillment.* to ‘amazon’@’localhost’ identified by ‘Xm89TdNsDX’;
+o	grant all on novatel.* to ‘novatel’@’localhost’ identified by ‘Xm89TdNsDX’;

 	note: The password as set by this command can be changed, however it will also need to be changed in the jake deploy config file public_html/jakelib/db.jake